General dentistry is the primary branch of dentistry that focuses on general oral health.

 Early detection of oral health problems

-Maintenance of overall wellbeing
+Maintenance of overall well-being

 The link between oral and Systemic health: General and oral health are closely related.
 Regular dental care reduces the risk of developing systemic diseases like diabetes and heart disease and helps prevent the spread of bacteria.